LFattorini/Project-1---Writing-a-Data-Scientist-Blog-Post-Udacity/README.md

 ## Results

-The main findings of the code are discussed in the blog post available here.
+The main findings of the analysis are discussed in the blog post available here.

 ## Licensing, Authors, Acknowledgements